ycechungAI/SWE-agent/docs/usage/batch_mode.md

     --config config/default.yaml \
     --agent.model.name gpt-4o \
     --agent.model.per_instance_cost_limit 2.00 \
-    --instances.type swe_bench \  # (1)!
+    --instances.type swe_bench \
-    --instances.subset lite \  # (2)!
+    --instances.subset lite \
-    --instances.split dev  \  # (3)!
+    --instances.split dev  \
-    --instances.slice :3 \  # (4)!
+    --instances.slice :3 \
-    --instances.shuffle=True  # (5)!
+    --instances.shuffle=True
 ```

+Let's look at the options:

-1. There's a couple of built-in ways to configure instances.
+1. `--instances.type swe_bench`: There's a couple of built-in ways to configure instances.
 This option selects the SWE-bench dataset.
-2. There's a few datasets provided by the SWE-bench project.
+2. `--instances.subset lite`: There's a few datasets provided by the SWE-bench project.
 Lite is a subset of GitHub issues with a few heuristic filters that makes them more likely to be solvable.
-3. Most datasets have a `dev` and a `test` split.
+3. `--instances.split dev`: Most datasets have a `dev` and a `test` split.
-4. The `--slice` option allows you to select a subset of instances from the dataset.
+4. `--instances.slice :3`: The `--slice` option allows you to select a subset of instances from the dataset.
 It works just the way to pythons `list[...]` slicing, so you can specify `:10` to take the first 10 instances, `10:20` to take the next 10, `-10:` to take the last 10, or `10:20:2` to take every second instance in that range.
-5. Shuffle all instances before slicing.
+5. `--instances.shuffle=True`: Shuffle all instances before slicing.
+This is a deterministic operation, so the same command will always return the same instances in the same order.

 * There's some things that you should recognize: All of the `--agent` options are available and you can still specify `--config` files.
 * However, the `--problem_statement`, `--repo`, and `--env` options obviously need to change, because you now want to populate these settings automatically from a source.